Disruption, Slowdowns, Uncertainty and Virtual Open Houses

-With states now modifying their stay-at-home orders and social distancing restrictions, the long-term effects of the Coronavirus (“COVID-19”) pandemic on energy and infrastructure projects remains unclear.
-But there have been several immediate impacts ranging from supply chain and labor force disruptions, to delays arising from the stay-at-home orders and the financial impact of the pandemic, to the adoption of virtual open houses and other on-line tools for public engagement.
+With states now modifying their stay-at-home orders and social distancing restrictions, the long-term effects of the COVID-19 pandemic on energy and infrastructure projects remains unclear.
+There have been several immediate impacts ranging from supply chain and labor force disruptions, from delays arising from the stay-at-home orders and the financial impact of the pandemic, to the adoption of virtual open houses and other online tools for public engagement.

 At a time when renewable and infrastructure development is increasing on tribal lands in the west, many tribes have been hit hard by COVID-19.
 To counter the spread, many tribes have shut down government agencies and imposed “lock downs” to halt the spread of the virus which has, in turn, halted or suspended many projects.
 For projects that are already underway, construction will likely resume once health concerns over the spread of COVID-19 diminish, but future projects will likely experience greater uncertainty as tribes try to recover from the financial impact of closing casinos and hospitality businesses.

 Uncertainty over energy demand may slow planned projects

 Stay-at-home orders and social distancing guidelines have reduced retail sales of electricity in the commercial and industrial sector, but it remains unclear whether COVID-19 will have lasting effects on the demand for power for the second half of the year and beyond.
 As a result, utilities may elect to delay new projects that are being driven by future load projections as opposed to immediate reliability and service needs.